Environment

 Disclosure based on TCFD Recommendations

-believe that our efforts to reduce our own greenhouse gas (GHG) emissions (Scopes 1 and
+We believe that our efforts to reduce our own greenhouse gas (GHG) emissions (Scopes 1 and 2) and to contribute to

-issues.
-In September 2021, we announced our endorsement of the TCFD recommendations, and
+In September 2021, we announced our endorsement of the TCFD recommendations, and in addition to its existing efforts,

 Governance